ckan/ckan-docker/README.md

 	docker compose up

 This will start up the containers in the current window.
-By default the containers will log direct to this window with each container using a different.
-You could also use the -d "detach mode" option if you wished to use the current window for something else ie: `docker compose up -d`
+By default the containers will log direct to this window with each container using a different colour.
+You could also use the -d "detach mode" option ie: `docker compose up -d` if you wished to use the current window for something else.

 At the end of the container start sequence there should be 6 containers running